davidjwalling/os/docs/COMMANDS.md

 # OS Commands
 ## Command List
 ### Add/Allocate
-- The Add/Allocate command adds a resource to the system.
+Add a resource to the system.
 - A resource can be an allocated memory space or a data set.
 - The maximum size of a single memory allocation is 2GB.
 - Memory allocation size is specified by a number and an optional unit specifier.